What is Entrepreneurship?

 The definition from Merriam-Webster says that an entrepreneur is a “person who organizes and operates a business or businesses”.
 While this is a dry definition, it is true.
 However, these individuals also assume the majority of the financial risks as they work to begin and operate their businesses.
 Additionally, many entrepreneurs do not begin businesses and then settle down to run them the rest of their lives.
 They tend to be problem solvers and, once they’ve solved their first problem by creating a business to fill gaps in the market, they may pass the management of the business off to someone else or sell the business altogether and start working on their next idea.

-Compare Popular Online Entrepreneurship Programs
+Featured Online Programs

 Online Entrepreneurship Education in Nebraska

 Other ways to describe these professionals include leaders and partners; they may also invest in the organization, making them investors.
 An entrepreneur may also be called a visionary because they are able to see possibilities where other people think none exist.
 They are dreamers, daring to think of the different solutions and possibilities that others in their world may not feel ready to support.
 No matter what you call them, they often wear many hats when they start a business or venture, both in-house dealing with customer support or shipping and logistics and out-of-house trying to garner attention from customers or investors.
-That’s part of why gaining an online entrepreneurship education can be very helpful if you wish to be an entrepreneur, despite the fact that there are no educational requirements to have visionary ideas and shake up a marketplace.
+That’s part of why gaining an education in entrepreneurship can be very helpful if you wish to be an entrepreneur, despite the fact that there are no educational requirements to have visionary ideas and shake up a marketplace.

 Find Your Online Entrepreneurship Program

-Online Associate Degree in Entrepreneurship (AS)
+Online Associate (AS)

 Prospective business students who may plan to become an entrepreneur in Nebraska need to learn the business skills that will help them start and run their businesses.
 This means that they need skills in accounting, economics, finance, human resources, marketing, management, and more.